Three Dimensional Imaging using Coherent X-Rays at Grazing Incidence Geometry: Introduction

 However, there are several cases where it is desirable to employ GISAXS, such as where the sample is deposited on an opaque substrate, as in the case of a thin film, or on a liquid surface and to scatter in reflection geometry at low angles of incidence into a 2D detector (Fig.~\ref{fig:samplesetup}).
 The GISAXS method has become increasingly popular for studying systems such as quantum dots and nanoparticles in thin films, supported catalyst materials, integrated circuits, etc. (For a review, see Ref.~\cite{renaud2009probing}.)

 A problem arises for scattering at angles close to or smaller than the critical angle for total reflection of the substrate, which is how to deal with the problem of the specularly reflected beam from the substrate which interferes coherently with the scattering from the desired object.
-The standard method of dealing with this to describe conventional off-specular scattering at grazing incidence has been to use the Distorted-Wave Born Approximation (DWBA) which takes into account the specularly reflected beam~\cite{sinha1988x,renaud2009probing,jiang2011waveguide}.
+The strong specularly reflected beam from the substrate produces double scattering effects which modify the off-specular scattering from the sample.
+A reasonably successful approximate way of taking these effects into account has been to use the Distorted-Wave Born Approximation (DWBA)~\cite{sinha1988x,renaud2009probing,jiang2011waveguide}.
 In this paper, we address the problem of retrieving the phases of the diffraction patterns using the DWBA rather than the simple BA and applying it to the CDI algorithms.